NGANUCYE-SINGIZWA-Valentin/tue_27201_NGANUCYE_UBUTABERA_BWIHUSE_DB/README.md

  🤖 Automated Assignment to Judge
 Using built-in PL/SQL logic, the system automatically assigns each case to a judge based on:

-- The jurisdiction of the court
+- The jurisdiction of the court.

-- The specialization of the judge (e.g., family law)
+- The specialization of the judge (e.g., family law).

 ### Step 4